ralphjsmit/filament/packages/schemas/docs/02-forms/02-text-input.md

     JS))
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `mask()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 Alpine.js will send the entire masked value to the server, so you may need to strip certain characters from the state before validating the field and saving it.
 You can do this with the `stripCharacters()` method, passing in a character or an array of characters to remove from the masked value:

 ```php